bhavikmk/comp-vision-exercises/readme.md

-## Academic Computer vision course code using OpenCV in C++
+## Self taught Computer vision

 ### Chapters

+**Basics of image processing**
-1. Reading images, webcams, videos
+* Reading images, webcams, videos
-2. Basic operations on images such as changing color scales, applying gaussian blurs, edge detection using canny edge detector, dilating and eroding images.
+* Basic operations on images such as changing color scales, applying gaussian blurs, edge detection using canny edge detector, dilating and eroding images.
-3. Resizing, cropping Images
+* Resizing, cropping Images
-4. Drawing shapes such as circles, rectangles, lines, and adding text on images
+* Drawing shapes such as circles, rectangles, lines, and adding text on images
-5. Detection of color in HSV space
+* Detection of color in HSV space

+**Features detection and tracking**
-6. Features extraction and description
+* Features extraction and description using various detectors and descriptors in opencv
-7. Features tracking
+* Features tracking
-8. Object detection
+* Object detection
-9. Complete Project: Object detection and tracking
+* Complete Project: Object detection and tracking

-10. 3D Reconstruction
+**Deep learning for computer vision**

+* Basic neural nets and machine learning algorithm implementation
+* Object classification and recognition using CNN
+* Image generation using GAN

+**3D Reconstruction using deep learning**
+* Upcoming

+#### Requirements

+* OpenCV 4+ installed (built from source)
+* Tensorflow
+* Keras
+* Sklearn
+* Numpy, Pandas, Matplotlib

-#### Instructions for using code
+#### Instructions

 Note: I have used ubuntu 20.04 and OpenCV 4.5.5 version.